What Do Labs Want? Modernization! When Do They Want It?

 Let’s take that self-cue and wrap things up.

 Scientific laboratories are complex by nature, which prevents them from being as productive as they could be.
-Yet with SIPs – and DLX in particular – all those pitfalls disappear.
+Yet with DLX, all those pitfalls disappear.

 By integrating DLX into your lab, you get unprecedented data automation and monitoring, and every aspect of your lab works in a unified manner once thought impossible.
 Internet Explorer is dead and gone, so why not let that disconnected lab of yesteryear follow suit?

-To get a more in-depth rundown of SIP and DLX, check out our recent white paper on the subject here.
-Download our new SIP White paper.
+To get a more in-depth rundown of DLX, check out our recent white paper on the subject here.
+Download our new iPaaS for science white paper.

 Scitara is a global provider of cloud-based, industry-specific platform and solutions for the life sciences industry.
 Based in Massachusetts, the Scitara leadership brings decades of experience in solving digital challenges for the scientific laboratory: Meet the Modern Lab™.
 For more information, please visit www.scitara.com.